Vital Strategies that Promote Legal Protection for Small Business Owners

 1. Form the right business entity in the right way

 First things first.
 Learn the legal requirements for setting up a business, which immediately impacts liability protection.
 Plus, there are specific legal issues for startups to consider.
 Then choose the right business entity for your enterprise.
+Our business entity comparison can help you make that choice:

 • Sole proprietorship: If you start a business and do not file with the state to establish an entity type, you are considered a sole proprietor.
 A sole proprietorship does not provide legal liability protection from business debts and actions.